Key Stage 3 overview

 EXAM BOARD – AQA (for more information visit www.aqa.org.uk)

-All students will study the teachings, and practices of both religions, on individuals, communities and societies.
+Students will study Christianity and Buddhism in depth.
+All students will consider the teachings and practises of both religions.
+They will study their impact on individuals, communities and societies.

 Thematic studies: religious, philosophical and ethical studies (Component 2)